-Second Class: Begin designing.
+Second Class: Your comping dummy is due for the binding method you have chosen for this project (this is a blank bound version of your book).
+Begin designing.
 Is there a grid?
 What will happen on each page?
 Think experimentally.

-Bring at least four spreads to class.
+Third Class: Bring at least four spreads to class.
 Remember to include half-title page, title page, colophon, and a table of contents in your total page count.